AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 >[!TIP]
 >
->If you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, please skip to [Create a Program and a Pipeline](create-program.md)
+>If you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, you may skip to [Create a Program and a Pipeline](create-program.md)
 >
 >If you want to learn how Cloud Manager and AEM work together to create your demo environments as well as how to set up and use your own, please continue reading the current document.